Battle Maximus

 Battle Maximus is the thirteenth studio album by American metal band Gwar.
 The album was released on September 17, 2013 through Metal Blade Records.

-The album was the first to feature new guitarist Brent Purgason (of Cannabis Corpse), portraying the new character Pustulus Maximus, the first album to feature bassist Jamison Land, portraying longtime character, Beefcake the Mighty, and the last to feature vocalist Dave Brockie who portrayed Oderus Urungus, due to Brockie's death from a heroin overdose on March 23, 2014.
+The album features several personnel changes.
+New members include guitarist Brent Purgason (of Cannabis Corpse) portraying the new character Pustulus Maximus, while new bassist Jamison Land portraya longtime character, Beefcake the Mighty.
+This is the final album with vocalist Dave Brockie who portrayed Oderus Urungus, due to Brockie's death from a heroin overdose on March 23, 2014.

 The album was re-released September 1, 2023 as a special "10th Anniversary Edition".
-The re-release features completely new mixes of the album as well as the previously unreleased track "Tammy, the Swine Queen", which is the last song recorded by Dave Brockie before his death.
+The re-release features completely new mixes of the album as well as the previously unreleased track "Tammy, the Swine Queen", which is the last song recorded by Brockie before his death.